 Those interested in applying for Visiting Scholar privileges must fill out an application form and send a current CV or resumé and a brief proposal (500 words) outlining your research topic.

 The deadline for applications is November 15 for the following academic year.
-Applicants are notified by January 31 regarding action taken on their application.
-Short-term research periods over the summer months of June and July are also considered separately; please use the same application form to apply.
+Applicants are notified by February 15 regarding action taken on their application.

 Applicants are encouraged to apply online using the appropriate link below.